parroty/excoveralls/README.md

 - Coverage is truncated to the nearest tenth instead of rounded
 - Tasks and dependencies for uploading coverage reports have been removed
+    - the `:hackney` dependency has been removed
 - Configuration is done in `config/test.exs` instead of a JSON file
+    - the `:jason` dependency is optional and is only used if running `mix chaps.json`

 ## License/Notice